kretova0319/Test-Article/README.md

 A responsive article page created as a **test assignment**.
 The task was to replicate a given article layout and visual design.

-This project demonstrates skills in typography, layout and faithful reproduction of a design mockup.
+This project demonstrates skills in typography, layout, responsive design, and faithful reproduction of a design mockup.

 ---